davidferrara23/ttn-clemson-covid-data/README.md

 [Benjy Renton](https://twitter.com/bhrenton) is the source for daily positive case data from 08/23/2020 to 09/26/2020, who pulled information from the university's dashboard when it was publicly displayed.

 Data for South Carolina is sourced from the [COVID Tracking Project](https://covidtracking.com/data/state/south-carolina#summary-charts).
-Specific county-level data such as that for Pickens County is sourced directly from [SCDHEC](https://scdhec.gov/covid19/south-carolina-county-level-data-covid-19).
+Specific county-level data such as that for Pickens, Anderson, and Oconee counties is sourced directly from [SCDHEC](https://scdhec.gov/covid19/south-carolina-county-level-data-covid-19).

+Cumulative positive case data for universities in the [nytColleges](nytColleges.csv) document is sourced from [The New York Times survey of U.S. Colleges and Universities](https://github.com/nytimes/covid-19-data/tree/master/colleges).

 Other sources are cited when appropriate, as well as in this document.